egendata/docs/content/egendata-core/security/_index.md

 Through secure TLS connection the verifier can with high confidence trust that it is in contact with the correct signee service.

+{{% notice warning %}}
+The signature verification procedure described in this section is not yet implemented in the Client library, see: [GitHub Client](https://github.com/egendata/client/blob/master/lib/data.js#L74).
+{{% /notice %}}

 ## Transactions

 All messages exchanged between [Services](/services), [Operator](/operator) & Applications are signed with the sender party's own signing key and transmitted as [JWT](https://tools.ietf.org/html/rfc7519) to the receiving party.